colmo23/notes/git.md

 For example you have done a commit, but then want to add more changes to it.
 Then add the files and do:

 git commit --amend

+### revert change

+go back to a previous state

+git log --oneline
+git revert <commit hash>

+### rebase

+Add a commit to an earlier stage in history

+Do interactive editing of full commit history: git rebase -i --root

+Do interactive editing of last 3 commits: git rebase -i HEAD~3

+### Branches

+View all branches:
+git branch